 LAB MEDIA: Table 1 Video Editor: Please emphasize both columns under Kerasnoudis et al.22 (mean CSA (mm2) and standard deviation)

 Representative images of the six nerve sites used in the adjusted Bochum ultrasound score in a healthy person are shown here [1].
-These sites are the median nerve at the forearm [2] and upper arm [3], the radial nerve at the upper arm [4] and forearm [5], the ulnar nerve at the upper arm [6], and the sural nerve at the calf [7].
+These sites are the median nerve at the forearm [2] and upper arm [3], the radial nerve at the upper arm [4], the ulnar nerve at the forearm [5] and at the upper arm [6], and the sural nerve at the calf [7].

 LAB MEDIA: Figure 4